ccarlin/TwinRinksSA/README.md

-# My Express Pug App
+# TwinRinks Standalone Website

-This is a simple single-page website built using Express and Pug.
-The application serves a dynamic web page with a clean and modern design.
+This is a standalone version of m.ccarlin.com that can be used to view TwinRinks.com adult mens leagues schedules and also supports check-in/check-out of games as well as sub games support.

 ## Project Structure